 27 years ago three activists gathered outside the Supreme Court for four days and three nights, Starvin’ 4 Justice.

 48 years ago, on June 29, 1972 the U.S. Supreme Court ruled in Furman v.
 Georgia that the death penalty was unconstitutional in application, being “arbitrary and capricious.”
-However, the Court did not rule that the death penalty was “cruel and unusual,” so states were free to write new death penalty laws, and many states did so as quickly as possible.
-By 1976, those new laws were being tested in the U.S. Supreme Court.
-That July 2, four years and three days later, the Court upheld the new death penalty laws in Gregg v.
+However, the Court did not rule that the death penalty was “cruel and unusual,” leaving states free to write new death penalty laws, which many states did as quickly as possible.
+By 1976, those new laws were being tested in the Supreme Court.
+Four years and three days later, on July 2, the Court upheld the new death penalty laws in Gregg v.
 Georgia.
-The death penalty was once again constitutional.
-The Fast & Vigil, entitled Starvin’ 4 Justice, takes place in front of the U.S. Supreme Court every year.
-The four days between these two historic anniversaries provide “a natural opportunity for a demonstration of conscience on the issue of judicially-sanctioned state-sponsored killing.”
+The death penalty was once again deemed constitutional.
+Starvin’ 4 Justice, an annual Fast & Vigil, takes place in front of the U.S. Supreme Court every year.
+The four days between these two historic anniversaries provide “a natural opportunity for a demonstration of conscience” on the issue of the death penalty.

-In an interview with Starvin’ 4 Justice co-founder and renowned human rights activist, Rick Halperin, he delivered to us a powerful reminder: “this is not just a struggle to end the death penalty, this is a struggle for the heart and soul of you, your loved ones, your community, your states, your nation.
+In an interview with Starvin’ 4 Justice co-founder and renowned human rights activist Rick Halperin, delivered a powerful reminder: “this is not just a struggle to end the death penalty, this is a struggle for the heart and soul of you, your loved ones, your community, your states, your nation.
 This is a struggle for the fundamental values of this nation.”